The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/dashboard_data.md

-Dashboard Data Sources
+Dashboard data sources
 ==========================

+## What are the Dashboard’s data sources?
+To see the data sources for a specific Dashboard, click on About & FAQ on the Dashboard, and consult the list at Data Sources.
+The only obligatory data source is title metadata in ONIX format; each publisher then chooses the other data sources they wish to include.

-The data sources currently visualised in the Dashboard are detailed in the table below.
+The data sources currently available to be visualised in the Dashboard are detailed in the tables below.
 The standard data sources and variables used are included, other data sources and variables may be supported as an extra add-on service.

 **Where the Dashboard gets title metadata from:**